My son told me I whistle off-key.

 So I started making music.

-What was to become my studio started as a catch-all storage room in my basement.
+What was to become my original studio started as a catch-all storage room in my basement.

 I don’t yet have much experience.